-Learn how to increase organic traffic to your blog by creating viral Google Web Stories!
-This tutorial will explain Web Story best practices, how to make your own, and incorporate them into content creation checklist.
+Learn how to increase traffic to your blog and expand your audience by creating viral Google Web Stories!
+This tutorial will explain Web Story best practices, how to make your own, and incorporate them into your content creation checklist.

 Google launched Web Stories (then known as AMP Stories) in 2018.
 In September 2020, the Web Stories for WordPress plugin was released.

 I was lucky enough to play around with the plugin around this time and receive feedback from the team!
 Y'all know me, I love to dive in head first to new and promising platforms.

 Over the past several months, I've kept up with the resources the Web Creators team has put out, created my own Web Story templates, and incorporated them into my blog strategy.

 Now, I want to share everything I've learned about Web Stories. so you can explode your blog page views and increase site traffic too!

 Web Stories are fast-loading full-screen tappable pages.
 Check out my latest web stories here!

 They tell a full story through video, images, animation, and text.

 A Google Web Story differs from an Instagram Story, Pinterest Idea Pin, or Snapchat because it can be shared and embedded anywhere!
 It also doesn't disappear after a certain time duration.